 On the whole, it is important to recognize that our methods are better suited for using the past to learn about the present survivors, not using the present survivors to learn about the past.
 Phylogenies of extant taxa convey an enormous amount of information about species and their direct ancestors, but they also necessarily miss much of the history of a particular clade.
 As a consequence, there will never be a clever analysis of a phylogeny of extant archosaurs (crocodilians and birds) that will result in an inference of the dynamics of the rise and fall of sauropod dinosaurs, even though they are firmly nested in that clade and must have had a huge effect on the lineages that survived while all were interacting.
 Yet this is exactly what we are asking of our diversification analyses of modern taxa — that is, we think we are understanding something about diversification dynamics of archosaurs in the Cretaceous from a study of their weird, few surviving lineages.
 However, phylogenies of extant taxa can give us information about what led to present diversity, what traits are associated with modern diversity patterns, and, perhaps, even when certain modern lineages took off.
 We can understand something about diversification patterns of extant birds, for example, including what traits are associated with faster diversification or turnover rates.
 Moreover, even in cases where we have samples through time, model congruence can still be an issue (Louca et al. 2021).

-Perhaps the best example of procedures that illustrate where we think the field needs to reconsider are classic sister group comparisons (Mitter et al., 1988).
+Perhaps the best example of procedures that illustrate where we think the field needs to go are classic sister group comparisons (Mitter et al., 1988).
 These explicitly are about comparing modern clades and so are by their nature lineage-heterogeneous and limited to examining factors leading to modern diversity.
-They do not claim to allow inference about rate shifts in the past, since they attempt to control for the effect of time.
+They do not claim to allow inference about rate shifts in the past.
 There can be important corrections for even these methods (Käfer and Mousset, 2014) but they prevent scientists from spinning tales from limited information about the past.
 They should also be far more robust to the concerns raised by Maddison and FitzJohn (2015) than even hidden rate models.
 Of course, they are not without their own limitations: it can be hard to find enough comparisons; they only allow comparison of the direction of net diversification differences due to some pre-specified factor, while many of our hypotheses might relate to speciation rate, extinction rate, or, as we have advocated turnover rate (Beaulieu and O’Meara, 2016; Vasconcelos et al. 2021); they typically require only discrete characters (though see Harvey et al. 2020 and the bomeara/sisters package on github); and they require ancestral state reconstruction to find sister pairs differing by a character state.
 There are also questions completely inaccessible to these methods; however, accepting these limitations at the outset may have prevented years of work that relied on methods that felt scientific but gave ultimately meaningless results given the issues now understood about time-heterogeneous diversification models.

 Conclusions